Functions

 Passing a const variable to a mutable parameter will produce an error:

-const config Config = Config{debug: true}
+const config = Config{debug: true}

 // update_config(config) // ERROR: cannot pass immutable variable to mutable parameter